NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_03_Probability.md

 ### Part 3: Normal Distribution - Pulse Rates
 The file nhanes_pulse_sample.csv contains a sample of 100 men between the ages of 30 and 40 from the 2015 National Health and Nutrition Examination Survey.

+Read in this dataset as a dataframe named *nhanes*.

 1. Plot the histogram and Q-Q plot for the pulse rate from this sample.
 Does it appear that pulse rates are normally distributed?

 2. Use a normal approximation to answer the following questions:
   a) Approximately what  proportion of men between the age of 30 and 40 will have a pulse less than 60?
   b) Approximately what proportion of men between the age of 30 and 40 will have a pulse greater than 100?

 ### Part 4: Normal Distribution - Appraisal Values
 The file appraisal_2017.csv includes the appraised values for 1000 Davidson County homes in 2017.

+Read in this dataset as a dataframe named *appraisal*.

 1. Plot a histogram and Q-Q plot for the appraisal values.
 Does the distribution of the appraisal values appear to be approximately normal?

 2. Apply a transformation to the appraisal values and then repeat the above step.

 3. Use what you have found to approximate the proportion of total houses in Davidson County with appraisal value at least $1,000,000.